How to Remove Tile Floor: A Comprehensive Guide

 Cleaning Up

-Use a shop vacuum to clean up dust and small debris.
-Ensure the floor is smooth and free of any leftover adhesive or tile fragments.
-This will provide a clean surface that is ready for the next phase of your renovation.
-Continuous cleanup during the process helps maintain a safe and organized work environment.
+Use a shop vacuum to remove dust and debris effectively.
+Ensure the floor is smooth and devoid of any leftover adhesive or tile fragments.
+This creates an ideal surface for the next phase of your renovation.
+Regular cleanup throughout the process helps maintain a safe and organized workspace.

 Common Challenges and Solutions